Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 It looks like we will see a Fenix 8/Fenix E in H2.2024.

-Garmin secured patents for SOLAR (AM)OLED in 2022, maybe that will be the new feature innovation for high-end watches we see in 2025 alongside LTE.
+Garmin secured patents for SOLAR (AM)OLED in 2022, which may be the new feature innovation for high-end watches in 2025 alongside LTE.

 The problem with all my predictions is that there aren’t enough.
 Garmin needs more new products than that in 2024/5 to keep the shareholders happy.